frank-ventures/TechEd-WeekTwo-Project/README.md

 While it works for now, I think I could consolidate some of my objects into one, by having the 'Upgrades' information together like, "ID, Cost, beans-per-second" all in one.
 I'd imagine this would involve using different for-loops.
 Doing this would make future additions slightly easier to implement, by creating one new object in an array, rather than madifying three objects with values for a new 'upgrade'

+I wanted to find a way to add a "Caffeine Jitter" to the page, the more beans the user collects.

+An options menu, to toggle things like "Caffeine Jitter" and "Sound Effects".

 ## Further Detail

 ### Resources